jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open-source hero Linus Torvalds explained it by pointing out, "Money is not the greatest of motivators.
 Folks do their best work when they are driven by passion.
 When they are having fun.
 This is as true for playwrights and sculptors and entrepreneurs as it is for software engineers."
 Torvalds concludes, "What astonishes so many people is that the open-source model actually works."

-With open-source, we have the technology to create our own levers of power for our warranty contracts, tax-laws, employment agreements, claim systems, and so on.
+With open-source, we have the technology to create our own levers of power to understand and enforce our warranty contracts, tax-laws, employment agreements, claim systems, and so on.

-So, when the school board, doctor's office, the insurance company says, "fill in these forms," we should begin to say, "No, I want to use this new app.
+So, when the school board, doctor's office, the insurance company says, "fill in these forms," we should begin to say, "No, I want to use my app.
 It let us both see timelines, appointments, and rules.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

-Yes, it's perfectly okay to do that.
+Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/github-repo-rails2.jpg)

 _This is the [GitHub "repo" for Ruby on Rails](https://github.com/rails/rails/graphs/contributors), the open-source technology that runs apps like Basecamp, Airbnb, and Shopify.
-This software is worth billions and totally free to use.
+This software is priceless and totally free to use.
 Making it free adds value, because programmers contribute to each other's work, instead of repeating the same stuff all the time.
-Mass-collaboration is this simple and effective, and few garbage meetings are needed._
+Mass-collaboration is this simple and effective, and very happily few garbage meetings are needed._

 ## Our Story — Launching Techvolution and Making Player Gods

 The middle-class has to step up and upgrade our way of life to the Internet Age.
 We must grab hold of the levers of power the open-source community has made for us.
 Only then will we live in the era of mass-collaboration.
-If we don't, we'll keep suffering the pains of a degenerating society.
+If we don't, we'll keep suffering the pains of a degenerating society until our civilization implodes.

 The biggest roadblock to the Internet Age is the gatekeeper Darth Blockbuster.
 He's the holdover from the Industrial Age and the antagonist of the modern era.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
 Newspapers, broadcasters, oil, reporters, gas cars, k-university education are among today's largest Industrial Age holdovers filled with layers of middlemen._

 Darth Blockbuster stalls the future by writing rules to keep his Industrial Age tools, and himself, in power.
 These rules are like a Death Star.
-They concentrate the legal departments, HR reps, corporate lobbyists of a bygone age.
+They concentrate the legal departments, HR reps, corporate lobbyists of the Industrial Age to keep Darth Blockbuster in power.

- This antagonism is our new evil.

 Before our civilization can evolve, we need to defeat Darth Blockbuster and blow up his super-weapon.

 I'll explain the philosophy we need to win, but whether you decide to become a player is up to you.
 If you're ready, keep reading.
-It's time to strategize.
+It's time to play the game and become a player god.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/main-street3.jpg) _Lots of player gods have come before us.
 They did their job.
 Most recently, in the era of mass-production.
-Now it's our time to step up._
+Now it's our time to step up and evolve our civilization._

 ## Cast of Ideas and Characters